arrenree/kx/README.md

 cond	| c

 / so time = t = time datatype
+/ you CANNOT simply do 1.5 xbar time.minute
 / if you simply do 1.5 xbar time, you get a weird result for time output

 select sum size by sym, 1.5 xbar time from trade where date=2020.01.02